minetest-mobs-mods/minetest-mobs-mods.github.io/index.md

 ### Author rights within this group

 Authors will retain their original ownership rights and attribution.
-If said owners are known on GitHub at time of submission, they will automatcially be invited to join the group as contributors; they are free to accept or decline the invitation.
+If said owners are known on GitHub at time of submission, they will automatcially be invited to join the group as contributors; but are not required to join for the mod to be accepted.